 - Wood apple tree: Bel Plant or Wood Apple Tree is believed to be the favorite fruit of lords Shiva and Vishnu, and hence this plant is included in the Navapatriva.
 Further, as per the mythology, Lord Shiva resides in the Wood Apple Tree.

 - Ashok Plant: Ashok plant is included in the Navapatriva as Goddess Sokarahita lives in this plant.

 - Jayanti: Jayanti signifies goddess Kartiki, and hence this plant is included in Navapatriva.

-All the above 9 ingredients combined form Navapatriva or Phulpati.
+All the above 9 ingredients combined the form Navapatriva or Phulpati.
 This Navapatrika is used to decorate the house and is carried to the Dashain Ghar or pooja room.
 This Phulpati is kept in the pure room and is worshipped along with the Jamara that is planted on the First Day of Dashain Ghatasthapana.
 Navpartika is finally taken out of the house and submerged in the holy river.

 The tradition of Fulpati in Nepal

 It is believed that the tradition of bringing the Phulpati at home started from the reign of King Prithvi Narayan Shah.
 The practice is still followed.
-Navpartiva for phulpati tradition is carried from the Royal Dashain Ghar in Gorkha to the Dashain Ghar in basantapur Palace of Kathmandu.
+Navpartiva for Phulpati tradition is carried from the Royal Dashain Ghar in Gorkha to the Dashain Ghar in Basantapur Palace of Kathmandu.
 The person having the Navapatriva swims through the river Budhi Gandaki instead of walking or taking a boat.

-Since the fall of the royal regime, the President of Nepal’s phulpati rituals is performed instead of the king now.
+Since the fall of the royal regime, the President of Nepal’s Phulpati rituals is performed instead of the king now.